warpKaiba/TMpokeheroes/README.md

 This script will display a list of possible solutions to the hangman.
 The word bank is not complete, but can solve most of them.

 ![hangman](https://i.imgur.com/3hO4bYM.png)

+## Support

+Feel free to ask for new features, submit bug reports, and ask questions in the issues tab.
+I recommend not having a username that can be traced back to a Pokeheroes account.